Press Release

-John Mark Comer, author of The Ruthless Elimination of Hurry Desperation reverberates at the very center of our anxious age.
+Desperation reverberates at the very center of our anxious age.
 Despite our fiercest efforts, we never seem to find the meaning, depth, and beauty we long for.
 Where do we turn?
-So many voices promising happiness and endless ladders for us to climb toward a wholeness we can’t seem to reach.
+There are so many voices promising happiness and endless ladders for us to climb toward a wholeness we can’t seem to reach.

 Yet what if what we are looking for has already come down to us?